zamk112/random-scripts-repo/PowerShell/IPv4CIDRSubnetting/README.md

 Later on, I discovered that Python has the `ipaddress` module, which performs all the tasks that my script [CIDRSubnetting.ps1](./IPv4CIDRSubnetting.ps1) does 🤦🏽‍♂️.
 But the good thing is I can do some unit tests (see [test_IPv4CIDRSubnetting.py](./test_IPv4CIDRSubnetting.py)) to compare with the `IPv4Network` class found in `ipaddress` module using the `subprocess` module to execute my PowerShell CmdLets.

-I know explicitly casting and/or parsing all my variables and parameters is overkill but it's a good remainder of what the types are especially when it comes to bitwise operations.
+I know explicitly casting and/or parsing all my variables and parameters is overkill but it's a good reminder of what the types are especially when it comes to bitwise operations.
 Either way, good fun doing bitwise operations to get the blood flowing!

 # Introduction
 Honestly, I should have done the bitwise operations by hand first before writing code but anyways when I did do it by hand this is the process that I came up with: